danielwohlgemuth/free-genai-bootcamp-2025/song-vocab/README.md

 After many unsuccessful attempts to get LangChain to work, especially around making the agent call the right tool in the right order, I found out that [LangGraph](https://langchain-ai.github.io/langgraph/) seems more suitable for the task I was trying to achieve.
 LangGraph lets you define a workflow as a sequence of steps with clearly defined transitions between them, which is a perfect fit because I had series of steps (get lyrics URLs, download lyrics, extract vocabulary, enhance vocabulary, see [tools.py](tools.py)) that needed to be performed to get the final result.
 LangChain is better suited for building agents that can enhance the chat experience by deciding to call a tool if needed based on the messages from the user.
 The tool can be defined as a LangGraph workflow, so both can be combined to build a more advanced agent.

-Building an agent is challenging because it requires experimenting with promting techniques to make the LLM choose the right tool.
+Building an agent is challenging because it requires experimenting with prompting techniques to make the LLM choose the right tool.
 One trick that helped a lot with troubleshooting was to set `langchain.debug = True` to be able to see what the LLM was doing.

 ## Setup